-Please note: Due to the Coronavirus (COVID-19) crisis, the government announced on 16 March 2020 that the proposed reforms to the IR35 off-payroll working rules – are to be delayed for 1 year, from 6 April 2020 until 6 April 2021.
+Please note: Due to the Coronavirus (COVID-19) crisis, the government announced on 16 March 2020 that the proposed reforms to the IR35 off-payroll working rules would be delayed for 1 year, from 6 April 2020 until 6 April 2021.
+These changes have now come into force.

 The Chancellor’s Autumn Budget 2018 included a broad set of changes that apply to a variety of businesses operating in the UK.
 From new betting restrictions and an increase in road maintenance spending, to a high street rescue package and an increase in the National Living Wage, company owners need to be aware of several key policy shifts on their way in the months to come.

 Yet the single greatest announcement unveiled as part of this year’s Autumn Budget that small business owners and contractors need to understand is a change to existing IR35 rules for off-payroll workers operating in the private sector.
-Contractors will be hit particularly hard by the IR35 changes – although as long as you are aware of your business obligations under the new rules, there’s no reason to fret.
+Contractors will be hit particularly hard by the changes to IR35 rules – although, as long as you are aware of your business obligations under the new rules, there’s no reason to fret.

 What has changed about off-payroll working (IR35)?